-Bee pollens are produced by young bees when they drop on a flowering plant in form of ball pollen.
-It is a combination of various compounds that include pollen, saliva, and also nectar or honey.
-Bees are capable of carrying these balls in the hive in bags on their feet and store them in the hive’s honeycomb.
-This Pollen is then fermented into "bee bread", which feeds the bee colony.
+Bees are capable of carrying these balls of pollen into the hive in bags on their back legs and store them in the hive’s honeycomb.
+Pollen is then fermented into "bee bread", which feeds the bee colony.

-Beekeepers collect pollen from bees by holding a thick comb at the entrance of their hives.
-When bees crossover, the tick comb knocks the pollen from their feet into a connection bin placed below.
-The bees then go out to collect more pollen.
+Beekeepers collect pollen from bees by placing a screen at the entrance of their hives.
+When bees enter the hive, the screen knocks some of the pollen from their hind legs into a collection bin placed below.

 8 HEALTH BENEFITS OF BEE POLLEN

 - Bee pollen helps in relieving inflammation